 BREEAM V7: RFO vs NC — What's Actually Different

-BREEAM New Construction (NC) recently moved to Version 7, but Refurbishment and Fit-Out (RFO) hasn't followed yet, and half the guidance online doesn't say which scheme it's talking about...
+BREEAM New Construction (NC) recently moved to Version 7, Refurbishment and Fit-Out (RFO) has only just caught up, and half the guidance online doesn't say which scheme it's talking about...
 If you're reading this, you've probably hit the same wall many of our clients have.
 Here's the straightforward BREEAM versions breakdown, including what it means if you're planning BREEAM testing on a live project right now.

 BREEAM NC V7: where things stand in 2026